tecnico-sec/Java-Crypto-Details/README.md

 The AES key will be the same from the previous step.

-Encrypt the glider image with it, this time replacing ECB for CBC:
+Encrypt the glider image with it, this time replacing ECB with CBC:

 ```bash
 $ java ImageAESCipher intro/inputs/glider-0480.png intro/outputs/aes.key CBC intro/outputs/glider-aes-cbc.png